Local government in India

+annual revenue generation etc., may be taken into account by the states.
+PRIs in rural areas have 3 hierarchies of panchayats, Gram panchayats at village level, Panchayat Samiti at block level, and Zilla panchayats at district level.

 Panchayats cover about 96% of India's more than 5.8 lakh (580,000) villages and nearly 99.6% of the rural population.
 As of 2020, there were about 3 million elected representatives at all levels of the panchayat, nearly 1.3 million are women.
 These members represent more than 2.4 lakh (240,000) gram panchayats, about over 6,672 were intermediate level panchayat samitis at the block level and more than 500 zila parishads at district level.
 Following the 2013 local election, 37.1% of councillors were women, and in 2015/16 local government expenditure was 16.3% of total government expenditure.

 History

 Committees for the study of issues

 Various committees were formed to study the issues and make recommendations for the implementation of local governance in India.

 The Balwant Rai Mehta Committee (1957)

-In 1957, a committee led by Balwant Rai Mehta Committee studied the Community Development Projects and the National Extension Service and assessed the extent to which the movement had succeeded in utilising local initiatives and in creating institutions to ensure continuity in the process of improving economic and social conditions in rural areas.
+In 1957, a committee led by Balwant Rai Mehta studied the Community Development Projects and the National Extension Service and assessed the extent to which the movement had succeeded in utilising local initiatives and in creating institutions to ensure continuity in the process of improving economic and social conditions in rural areas.
 The Committee held that community development would only be deep and enduring when the community was involved in the planning, decision-making and implementation process.
 The suggestions were for as follows: